List of toll roads in the United States: Colorado

+ExpressToll is also part of the Central United States Interoperability Hub.
+With the Central Hub, most of Colorado toll facilities (The Northwest Parkway currently not included) will now accept transponders issued in Kansas, Texas (TxTag and EZTag will be accepted in the near future) or Oklahoma.

+Toll tags accepted on all Colorado tolled Express Lanes include: ExpressToll, TollTags, K-TAG, and Pikepass.
+With no compatible toll tag, drivers can be billed the higher license plate toll rate.

 Delaware

 Florida

 E-ZPass is accepted on all CFX owned roadways.
 As of May 2021, SunPass is interoperable with E-ZPass; E-ZPass is now accepted on SunPass-compatible roads while SunPass account holders now have the option to obtain a SunPass tag that can be used on E-ZPass toll roads.

 Managed lanes

 In Florida, all vehicles in managed lanes are required to have a SunPass, E-Pass, E-ZPass, Peach Pass, or NC Quick Pass to use the lanes.
 The Lee Roy Selmon Express lanes permits Toll by plate travel as well as the use of transponders.

 Georgia

 Managed lanes

-In Georgia, all vehicles in managed lanes are required to have a Peach Pass, NC Quick Pass or SunPass to use the lanes; buses and vanpools are toll-free with a Peach Pass but not with an interoperable pass.
+In Georgia, all vehicles in managed lanes are required to have a Peach Pass, E-Pass, E-ZPass, NC Quick Pass or SunPass to use the lanes; buses and vanpools are toll-free with a Peach Pass but not with an interoperable pass.